 We are recognised as a non-profit organisation in Germany, Switzerland and the Netherlands.

 If we take our values of freedom, democracy and rule of law seriously, we must stand by those whose human rights are being curtailed.

-In both countries we support organisations, initiatives and individuals who are subject to repression because they are politically or civilly involved.
-At the same time, together with local partners, we try to draw attention to violations and to counter them.
+In Belarus and Ukraine, we support organisations, initiatives and individuals who are subject to repression because of their political or civil society involvement.
+At the same time, together with local partners, we try to draw attention to grievances and to counteract them.

 Education and information

 The United Nations Declaration on Human Rights Education and Training of 2011 identifies three necessities for anchoring human rights in a society in the long term: education about, through, and for human rights.

 A glance at the human rights situation and human rights education in Belarus, Ukraine as well as in Germany shows how diverse these are.